dhsrocha/template-js/README.md

 * The current configuration does not distinguish which folder the files of the following types might be in:
   * `<Component>.test.ts`: Test files with the corresponding Component name.
 This is mandatory due to `@storybook/addon-jest` file scanning for test cases.
   * `stories.tsx`: Stories files.

+## Design System tooling

+[Storybook](https://storybook.js.org/) is the tool added for providing the repository's design system development.

+### Features

+* Typescript support as in any other files throughtout the project;
+* It comes along with various addons' configurations.
+The scripts to configure its workings, as its documentation stands, can be checked for details.

 ## Testing